Crossing the Russia – Georgia border in 2025 : Everything you need to know

 The FSB officers aren’t rude, unfriendly, nor scary.
 They just do their job so no worries to have.
 They might question you about your previous travels, check your phones pictures (delete your nudes), contacts, Whatsapp/Telegram and ask where you are heading in Russia ; Better answer Pyatigorsk & Sochi rather than Grozny and Makhachkala.
 Really.

 Russia : Most travelers need a visa to enter Russia.
-Take a look at my guide on all tourism related visas here.
-The Vekhny Lars/Kazbegi border can be crossed with an e-visa !
+The Vekhny Lars/Kazbegi border can be crossed with a Russian eVisa !

 Georgia : Western countries do not need a visa to visit Georgia and can spend up to a whole year there.